Selling Your Car to a Dealer: What You Need to Know

 1. The first is a value for private party sales.
 This figure is the market value you can reasonably expect when selling to an individual.

 Private party sales are when you sell to an individual and handle the entire process yourself.
-The general rule is that selling a car this way can be difficult.
-However, private party sales are typically the most lucrative way to sell your car, so this is an excellent way to get top dollar.
-However, on the flip side of that coin, selling to an individual usually involves haggling, so you should be prepared to name your price and stick to it.
-For more information, read our guide to selling your car privately.
+The general rule is that selling a car this way can be difficult, and certainly involves more effort than selling to a dealer.
+However, private party sales are typically the most lucrative way to sell your car, so this is an excellent way to get top dollar if you're willing to put in the extra legwork.
+For more information, read our full guide to selling your car privately.

 Steps to Take Before You Sell Your Car

-Whether you're selling to a dealer or a private party, here are some steps to take as you prepare to sell your vehicle:
+Whether you're selling to a dealer, to a private party, or online, here are some steps to take as you prepare to sell your vehicle:

 1. Gather the relevant paperwork.
 Locate the car's title, because you'll need to hand the vehicle title over to the new owner.
-Also, prepare a bill of sale and a release of liability form for the buyer to sign, absolving you of responsibility for things that could go wrong with the vehicle in the future.
-Maintenance records and a vehicle history report provide insight that may appeal to buyers, so gather those documents.
-In addition, if your car is still under warranty, locate the warranty paperwork; a vehicle still under warranty will be more attractive to buyers.
+Also track down any servicing and maintenance details, the car's handbook and, if your car is still under warranty, locate the warranty paperwork; a vehicle still under warranty will be more attractive to buyers.
+If selling privately, a vehicle history report will provide insight that may appeal to buyers.

-3. List important details.
+2. Write down important details.
 Write down your car's make, model, trim, and odometer reading.
-If you plan to post a vehicle listing, you'll need to include these.
-If your car has optional or aftermarket equipment, list those features as well.
-Locate the original sales paperwork (if you still have it) since it will include this information.
+If you plan to post a vehicle listing or get an instant online offer, you'll need to include these details.
+If your car has optional or aftermarket equipment, note down those features as well.

 FAQ